timitaiwo/language-learning-process/README.md

 2. Implement and use Pythagoras theorem in a program i.e x^2 = y^2 + z^2
 3. Convert a given temprature unit from Celcius to Farenheight or from Farenheight to Celcius depending on the user input (conditional statements)
 4. A calculator that takes two inputs and an operator and performs the associated mathematical operation e.g inputs '6', '4' and '+' would output 10 as 6+4=10.
 This can be done with and without using functions/procedures. (conditional/switch statements)
 5. Takes a temprature measurement and prints if the temprature is hot, cold or warm depending on the value.
-Ensure to use comparators (AND or OR) to check if the temprature falls within a given range
+Hot, cold and warm values fall within ranges (conditional statements)
+6. Request a piece of information from a user a given number of times and give a response either when the correct information is passed or the request has been made that number of times. (loops)
-6. Request a piece of information from a user a given number of times and repeat the request until the user give an acceptable response. (loops)
+7. Request a piece of information from a user and repeat the request until the user give an acceptable response (loops)